-While we at JMIR are proud of our leading position when ranked by Journal Impact Factor (JMIR: 7.08, JMIR mHealth and uHealth: 4.95), we also discourage obsession over the impact factor (in particular if abused as proxy to assess the quality of individual articles).
-Still, our ranking in the JCR is an important validation that even as small open access publisher we can compete with journals published by publishing giants.
+While JMIR Publications is proud of our leading position when ranked by Journal Impact Factor, we also discourage misuse of JIF.
+Still, our ranking in the JCR is an important validation that even as a small Open Access publisher we can compete with journals published by publishing giants.